-Ensure contracts contain access and audit provisions, including retrieval, handling and return of records where functions have been outsourced, or if records are stored in the cloud.
+Ensure contracts contain access and audit provisions, including retrieval, handling, return and/or disposal of records and metadata.
+This includes where functions have been outsourced, if digitisation of records has been outsourced, or if records are stored in the cloud.